sharetribe/flex-docs/src/docs/ftw-content/hosted-translations/index.md

 ```

 In addition, FTW templates have added a new global Redux file
-(_src/ducks/hostedAssets.duck.js_), which exports Redux Thunk function
+(_src/ducks/hostedAssets.duck.js_), which exports a Redux Thunk function
-called _fetchAppAssets_.
-This function actually makes the calls to the
+called **fetchAppAssets**.
+This is the function that actually makes the calls to the
 Asset Delivery API.

 There are two ways to fetch translation assets using Asset Delivery API: